Areas of Expertise (4)

 An email that’s surfaced on Philadelphia’s Main Line would cause you to believe you have a hitman on your tail.
 “If only a few people actually respond and do something, they make a lot of money,” Dr. Lillian Cassel, chair of Villanova University’s Computer Sciences Department said.
 She says this is merely the next installment in cyber scams.

 Diversity in tech: Lots of attention, little progress

 The Associated Press online

-Diversity isn’t just about fairness.
+WHY IT MATTERS Diversity isn’t just about fairness.
 It’s about having designers who reflect the diversity of the people they are designing for.
 For tech companies hoping to reach millions or billions of users, a lack of diversity could mean their products “will not appeal to a large population,” says Lillian Cassel, chairwoman of computer sciences at Villanova University.

 Op-Ed: Further Computing Pioneer Grace Hopper's Efforts

 Jan.
 1, 2017, marks the 25th anniversary of the death of Grace Murray Hopper, computing sciences pioneer, academician and admiral in the United States Navy.
 Recently awarded a 2016 Presidential Medal of Honor for her work on the forefront of computers and programming development, Hopper was a thought leader in developing computer programs that translated high-level source code into English-like language.
 Feisty, imaginative and creative, Hopper serves as a role model for women in technology to this day.

 Exploring the Status of Education for Data Science

 Collaborative Research: Data Computing for All

 Developing an Introductory Data Science Course in Flipped Format